Honors in Studio Art

 The Senior Thesis Honors Program in Studio Art is designed to enable senior studio art majors to pursue serious and substantial work that may qualify them to graduate “with honors” or “with highest honors.”

 Students who pursue this program may work in any variety of media, but must produce a coherent body of work by the end of the two-semester sequence.
 This work constitutes the Honors Thesis and will be presented at an exhibition or approved alternative public display along with a written statement concerning the work.

 Applicants must meet these requirements: 1) be Studio Art Majors, 2) have a 3.3 cumulative grade point average or higher, AND 3) have completed at least two ARTS courses beyond Tier I.

-Admission to the program is determined through nomination by a faculty sponsor and a review of the student’s work by the studio faculty.
+Admission to the program is determined by a review of the student’s work by the entire studio faculty.
 The faculty considers all elements of the student’s application in making acceptance decisions.
 Each applicant must submit: